MICA: Multi-Agent Industrial Coordination Assistant: Experiments

-\textbf{\textit{BLEU/ROUGE versus grounded quality.}} \textit{CentralizedBroadcast} attains higher BLEU/ROUGE (0.34/0.42) than MICA (0.30/0.37) yet underperforms in KBA (16.79\% versus 19.12\%).
+\emph{(iii) BLEU/ROUGE versus grounded quality.} \textit{CentralizedBroadcast} attains higher BLEU/ROUGE (0.34/0.42) than MICA (0.30/0.37) yet underperforms in KBA (16.79\% versus 19.12\%).
 This reflects a tendency to produce longer, templated responses that overlap lexically with references but deviate from KB facts.
 MICA enforces canonical terminology and safety auditing, yielding concise, action-oriented outputs with lower surface overlap yet stronger factual alignment.
-GPT-based judgments corroborate that lexical overlap is an unreliable proxy for procedural quality in safety-critical tasks, which motivates KBA as a necessary metric for this benchmark.
+GPT-based judgments confirm that lexical overlap is an unreliable proxy for procedural quality in safety-critical tasks, motivating the use of KBA in this benchmark.